On Sunday, May 5, 2019, CBS’s 60 Minutes aired a segment about FTD titled “Frontotemporal dementia: Devastating, prevalent, and little understood.”

 In addition, on Monday, May 6, 2019, Dr. Ted Huey, an Associate Professor of Psychiatry and Neurology at Columbia University and a member of the Medical Advisory Council at the Association of Frontotemporal Degeneration (AFTD), provided more information about FTD in an interview on CBS This Morning.

 Click on the buttons below to watch the videos.
 Note that the original 60 Minutes story – along with additional related “60 Minutes Overtime” videos – are available to view for free for four weeks.

 Editor's Note: The 60 Minutes videos are now only available to persons who have CBS All Access accounts or are 60 Minutes All Access subscribers.
-Currently, the CBS This Morning segment is still available to all who wish to view it.
+However, the text is accessible to read.
+The CBS This Morning segment is still available to all who wish to view it.